Liam5650/Croquet-Simulator-VR/README.md

 ### Scripts

 __Gameplay Management Scripts__
+* AudioManager - class that allows sound effects and level music to be played by other scripts
 * StatManager - level-local stat managements script tracking the current stroke count, the total number of wickets in a course, the progress of the croquet balls, as well as text displays relevant to this information
 * MenuController - handles the menu input action from the PlayerController script.
 Opens and closes the menu appropriately depending on its current state
 * BlackScreenController - controls the screen fading behavior as used in teleports and level transitions